mizzou-ios-4405/hw01-github-xcode-setup-aheg7b/README.md

 # HW1: Repository Setup

-Please read the full description of the assignment on Canvas.
+Please read the full description of the assignment on Canvas or in the `Assignment_Instruction.md` file on GitHub.
 After reading the instructions, update the information below as directed.